-In addition to instruction in the five boroughs this same

-lecture was transmitted to the entire 60-mile area around New York City where many police centers had been notified to look in.
+In addition to instruction in the five boroughs this same Television Goes to War lecture was transmitted to the entire 60-mile area around New York City where many police centers had been notified to look in.
 Beyond this 60-mile area, Poughkeepsie, Middletown, and Newburgh received the same instruction via television.